Would you like to find out about other exciting topics in the industry?

 Key Performance Indicators (KPIs) are specific metrics used to evaluate the performance of companies, departments, processes, or projects in relation to their strategic goals.
 They are key factors that reflect success or failure in particular areas, serving as a basis for management decisions.
 Unlike general metrics, KPIs are carefully selected indicators directly aligned with the most critical success factors of a company.
 KPIs can include both financial and non-financial aspects, depending on the goals being pursued.
 For example, customer satisfaction could be a KPI in a service company, while production costs per unit might serve as a KPI in a manufacturing firm.
 By focusing on such relevant indicators, KPIs enable targeted and efficient management of business performance.

-KPIs should meet specific criteria to ensure the data and information collected are useful to you.
+KPIs should meet specific criteria to ensure the data and information collected are useful.
 The SMART formula can help define appropriate and relevant KPIs.

 Criteria of relevant KPIs